wino6687/SWEpy/README.md

 2. Instantiate the class with working directory, date range, bounding coordinates, and earthdata username and password

-* Reminder: Don't forget to orient your upper-left and lower-right bounding coordinates with the prime meridian.
+* Reminder: Don't forget to orient your upper-left and lower-right bounding coordinates to the North.

 ```{python}
 upper_left = [lat_upleft, lon_upleft]